 Convolutional Neural Network (CNNs), are mainly known for Computer Vision tasks.
 They, nevertheless, have various applications in text mining.
 In this post I will provide insights into some of the most popular NLP applications.
 We have seen that CNN can capture local features and combinations of these features.
-This make them primarily suitable for document and text classification tasks.
+This makes them primarily suitable for document and text classification tasks.

 All the NLP tasks discussed below can be seen as assigning labels to words.
 The traditional NLP approach is: